 - Love to work and help others?

-- Love to travel?
+- Like to travel?

-- Love working at your own pace?
+- Want to work at your own pace?

-- Love being your own boss?
+- Be your own boss?

 Then this may be just the career for you!